robertmaynard/Sandbox/README.md

 An example of a compile time cross product generator for 2 variadic parameter packs.

+## CompileTimeIntersection ##
+An example of a compile time intersection generator for 2 variadic parameter packs.

 ## CudaStackCopy ##
 Checking the limits of what you can construct on the stack in CUDA.